eh-munna/react-lab/README.md

 # **React Lab** ![React](https://img.shields.io/badge/React-%2320232a?style=flat&logo=react&logoColor=%2361DAFB)

-## **Error Handling**
+## **Route Groups**

-How to gracefully handle unexpected runtime errors in nested routes.
+How to prevent folder from being included in the route's URL path

 ---

-Welcome to **Branch 7.8 ** of the **React Lab**!
+Welcome to **Branch 7.9** of the **React Lab**!

-Here I have learned how to gracefully handle errors and display custom error pages in your Next.js applications.
+Here I have learned how to organize and manage routes efficiently using route groups for better code organization.
+Elevate my Next.js projects with streamlined routing and improved maintainability through route groups.

 ---